elijahbrandner/elijahbrandner.github.io/essays/AI.md

 Copilot here was just a speed boost.
 I’d start writing a function, pause, and boom — it filled in the rest in a way I was already planning to do.
 Nice when the clock’s ticking.

 **3. In-class WODs**
-I stayed away from AI for these.
+Copilot was again just a speed boost here.
+Definetely helped with meeting the time requirements.
+However, I tried to limit the usage of copilot in these assignments.
 Part of the challenge was seeing if I could actually do it on my own, under pressure.

 **4. Essays**
 When I wrote essays like E63 (Reflect on Design Patterns), ChatGPT was my brainstorming partner: